-- A. No zoning permit shall be issued by the Administrative Officer for any commercial, industrial, public and quasi-public use, multi-family dwelling (three (3) units or more), subdivision of three (3) lots or more, until the TDRB grants site plan approval. - B. In considering its action, the TDRB shall review the application information required under Section 808, taking into consideration the following objectives: - 1.
+- A. No zoning permit shall be issued by the Administrative Officer for any commercial, industrial, public and quasi-public use, multi-family dwelling (more than 2 units), subdivision of three (3) lots or more, until the TDRB grants site plan approval. - B. In considering its action, the TDRB shall review the application information required under Section 808, taking into consideration the following objectives: - 1.
 The maximum safety of vehicular and pedestrian circulation between the site and street network and adjacent traffic generators. - 2.
 The adequacy and safety of circulation, parking and loading facilities. - 3.
 Adequacy of landscaping, screening, and setbacks in regard to achieving maximum compatibility and protection of adjacent properties. - 4.
 The avoidance of glare. - 5.
-The adequacy of surface drainage facilities.

-- 6. The utilization of renewable resources and the protection of natural resources. - 7.
-The provision of municipal services. - C. The TDRB shall conform to the requirements of Section 4416 of the Act before acting on any application and shall impose appropriate conditions and safeguards only with respect to the above objectives, such conditions to include, but not be limited to, the following: - 1.
+The adequacy of surface drainage facilities. - 6.
+The utilization of renewable resources and the protection of natural resources. - 7.
+The provision of municipal services. - C. The TDRB shall conform to the requirements of Section 4416 of the Act before acting on any application and shall impose appropriate conditions and safeguards only with respect to the above objectives, such conditions and safeguards only with respect to the above objectives, such conditions to include, but not be limited to, the following: - 1.
 May limit the number and nature of access points to a site from adjacent public highways. - 2.
 May require fencing and/or plantings to screen outdoor lighting, outdoor storage areas and driveways, and parking from adjacent residential properties. - 3.
-May require installation of surface drainage facilities to mitigate and control the runoff from parking areas and hard surfaces. - D. The TDRB requires as a condition of approval the filing of as-built plans, which may require certification of either a licensed architect, registered engineer, or licensed surveyor. - E. The TDRB may impose conditions that allow a permit to be reviewed after issuance.
+May require installation of surface drainage facilities to mitigate and control the runoff from parking areas and hard surfaces. - D. The TDRB requires as a condition of approval the filing of as-built plans, which may require certification of either a licensed architect, registered engineer, or licensed surveyor. - E. The TDRB may impose conditions that allow a permit to be reviewed after issuance. - F. No zoning permit shall be issued by the Administrative Officer for an Accessory on-farm business until the TDRB issues site plan approval.
+In undertaking its site plan review of an Accessory on-farm business, the TDRB